 Responsible Supply Chains in the Garment and Footwear Sector

 The Guidance, which was developed through a multi-stakeholder process, was approved by all governments adhering to the OECD Guidelines and endorsed by business, trade unions and civil society.
 It is a direct response to the G7 Leaders’ Declaration on 7-8 June 2015 in Schloss Elmau which welcomed international efforts to promulgate industry-wide due diligence standards in the textile and ready-made garment sector.
-The Guidance is applicable to all companies – large and small – operating in global garment and footwear supply chains.
+The Guidance is applicable to all companies – large and small – operating in the global garment and footwear supply chains.

 OECD Forum on Due Diligence in the Garment and Footwear Sector